Rapid Acquisition References

 - DARPA For more than fifty years, DARPA has held to a singular and enduring mission: to make pivotal investments in breakthrough technologies for national security.

 - DASD EC&P The Rapid Reaction Technology Office (RRTO) has two lanes of activities.
 The first lane of activities is the Rapid and Quick Reaction Funds focused on providing a hedge against technology risks and accelerating warfare capabilities, respectively.
 Additionally, they have an emerging technology development aimed at countering the emerging threats.
-The second lane of activities in this office is called the Innovation Outreach, formally known as DaVinci.
+The second lane of activities in this office is called the Innovation Outreach.
 The objective of the Innovation Outreach is to identify innovative ideas and matched them with DoD needs.
 Another innovation venue is JCTDs.
 The JCTD Program executes operational prototypes to address the most pressing technology gaps facing the Department of Defense.
 Starting in FY15 JCTD, projects primarily be initiated to develop technology solutions in the four EC&P focus areas, namely, Space capability resilience, Autonomous systems, Electromagnetic spectrum agility, and Asymmetric force application

 - DASD Research -Oversight of the 17 S&T Communities of Interest for DoD.
 The COI Identifies the current DoD investments, gaps and challenges.
 The MITRE thought leaders supporting each of the COIs can the mediums for transitioning our innovations as well as being the innovation bridge.
 The value of the COI activity is identifying the areas DoD is already investing in, and the gaps and challenges they are trying to achieve.
 Industry can then identify where they can accelerate the goals of DoD or fill the gap areas for a particular COI/Service.
 The COI provides the S&T investment roadmap but industry partners need to engage with the services who control the funding.
 Small seedling efforts are funded directly to COIs but very limited amount, 5 seedlings at $500K across the $12B – DoD S&T investment.
 COIs regularly request industry engagement through FEDBIZOPs